yul-pan/PCGAN/README.md

 ## Dependencies

-All dependencies are included in `env.yml`.
+All dependencies are included `env.yml` in the method folder.

 You could install all dependencies with `conda`: